CAPE YORK EXPEDITION

 Leaving the OTT we head to the Jardine River and Bamaga.
 In Bamaga we can refuel and resupply as required before running up to Punsand Bay which will be out camp for the next two nights.

 Today is all about the Tip – We follow the Roma Flat track into the Tip and spend the morning exploring the area.
 The afternoon’s you own, leaving time to relax before we meet for our farewell dinner at Punsand’s famous woodfired pizza by the sea.

 Expedition Cape traverses through up the Cape York peninsula and parts of it are quite remote.
-It is a bush camping expeditionary experience – and takes eastern and central CApe.
+It is a bush camping expeditionary experience – and takes in the eastern and central Cape.